fsharpn00b/StoryStudio/README.md

 ## For authors

-- Simple scripting language.
+- Simple scripting language lets you:
 	- Fade backgrounds and characters in and out.
 	- Play music.
-	- You can specify dialogue with a single-letter abbrevation for the character name and without needing quotes.
+	- Specify dialogue with a single-letter abbrevation for the character name and without needing quotes.
+For example:
+	    `c This is some dialogue.`
-	- Conditionals (If, ElseIf, Else).
+	- Use conditionals (If, ElseIf, Else).
 	- Break your script into scenes and jump between them.
-	- Menus to give players choices.
+	- Give players choices with menus.

-- JavaScript support.
+- JavaScript support lets you:
-	- You can use JavaScript in dialogue, conditionals, and menus (for instance, you can show certain menu options only if their corresponding JavaScript expressions are true).
+	- Use JavaScript in dialogue, conditionals, and menus (for instance, you can show certain menu options only if their corresponding JavaScript expressions are true).
-	- This lets you store game state such as character statistics and inventory.
+	- Store game state such as character statistics and inventory.
-	- You can include TypeScript types and lint your code before you run it.
+	- Include TypeScript types and lint your code before you run it.

 # How to Run